-- Vehicle type designation, code numbers for colour and upholstery; on bulkhead. - 2.
-Body number. - Type and model designation and chassis number; stamped on right door pillar. - Type designation, serial number and part number of engine; stamped on engine left-hand side. - Type designation, serial number and part number of gearbox; underneath gearbox. - Number of final drive gear teeth and reduction ratios; on a plate on the lower part of the inspection cover.
+Type designation and chassis number plate located also on inside of left-hand windscreen post.

+- Type designation, serial number and parts number of engine; stamped on engine left-hand side. - 5.
+Type designation, serial number and part number of gearbox; underneath gearbox. - Number of final drive gear teeth and reduction ratios; on a plate on the lower part of the inspection cover.